trailofbits/cb-multios/cqe-challenges/NRFIN_00016/README.md

 Mitigations like stack cookies would also likely prevent a crash.
 To prove this vulnerability, a CRS must be able to formulate and satisfy somewhat simple constraints based on floating-point numbers, as well as correctly calculate any previous checksums.

 5.)
-Buffer overflow in admin\_md5\_login due to a call to cgc_strcpy with unsanitized user input as the source.
+Buffer overflow in admin\_md5\_login due to a call to strcpy with unsanitized user input as the source.
 This vulnerability is a very simple stack overflow, as simply reaching the function for a CRS will be very difficult To patch this vulnerability, a system needs to either properly restrict bounds or remove the vulnerable copy entirely.
 Mitigations like stack cookies would also likely prevent a crash.